 Although we tried to suggest in 2004 that Lesney may have produced a limited version of the CJ-5 in blue as a Royal Air Force Matchbox Jeep, it seems pretty clear that No.72 was in fact only available from the factory in yellow.
 Seats and steering wheel were red plastic, and wheels initially were yellow plastic with removable tires.

-This photo created in 1999 for CJ3B.info put No.72 in the mountains again, and included retouching of the headlights.
-Background photo by Jolly Goodfellow.
+This photo created in 1999 for CJ3B.info put No.72 into a background photo by Jolly Goodfellow.

 The casting was accurate in proportions and details, including side steps, body seams, glovebox, instrument cluster and windshield latches.
 The metal windshield frame did not fold however, and the split windshield with a center mullion may also seem to be a lapse in accuracy, for the sake of added strength.
 But in fact it's likely that the prototype CJ-5 used for measurements in the U.K. was the Kaiser export version which did have a two-pane windshield.